 Net Promoter Score® (NPS®) is one of the top customer satisfaction metrics that help you understand your business through the eyes of the customers.
 This popular loyalty metric gauges your business relationship with your customers by measuring their willingness to recommend your company, products, and services to others.

-Moreover, the Net Promoter Score isn't limited to quantitative feedback.
+Moreover, Net Promoter Score isn't limited to quantitative feedback.
 You can add open-ended survey questions to your NPS survey and capture qualitative feedback that enables you to dig deeper and uncover the underlying issues or challenges.

 The Net Promoter Score can be a huge indicator of your customer success and growth.
-However, you must always ask the right NPS survey question in your NPS surveys to be able to capture insightful feedback.
+However, you must always ask the right NPS survey question in your NPS survey to be able to capture insightful feedback.